 However, homelessness continues to rise across the country.
 I have been calling on the Government to increase local authority funding so that they can meaningfully implement the Homeless Reduction Act, both in the Chamber and in the HCLG Committee meetings.
 I have also been calling for a drastic increase in the provision of social housing to provide high quality homes for at risk groups, including older people, who are increasingly being priced out of the Private Rented Sector.
 I am also concerned that the Government’s Rough Sleeping Strategy and Rough Sleeping Initiative are not ambitious and have focused on playing with statistics to underestimate the true numbers of rough sleepers.
-Alongside urgently needed reforms to housing policy, Labour has committed to investing £100 million in building emergency accommodation for Rough Sleepers to prevent the tragedy of homeless people dying on our streets.

 In 2016, the Tories introduced the Housing and Planning Bill, a wide ranging, pernicious piece of legislation which forced Councils to sell high value Council homes to fund the right to buy for housing association tenants, introduced a pay to stay policy forcing Council tenants to pay higher rents for earning more, and scrapped lifetime tenancies, while introducing starter homes – at up to £450,000 within the definition of so-called ‘affordable’ housing.

 I spoke against this Bill more than any other backbench MP, sat on the public bill committee to challenge the government line by line, and joined constituents, local councillors and housing activists in protesting against it.
-Through my work on the Housing, Communities and Local Government Select Committee, I have continued to hold the government to account for the impact of this damaging legislation and its failure to tackle the housing crisis.

 It is becoming increasingly apparent that the current use of leaseholds to sell homes places buyers at unnecessary risk.
 I understand the many serious issues faced by leaseholders, including excessive service and administrative charges, freeholders who prohibit leaseholders’ Right to Manage and a widespread lack of transparency.